aecay/leeds-modeling-workshop/README.md

 # Welcome

-You may be looking for the [slides](https://aecay.github.io/leeds-modeling-workshop/workshop1.html).
+You may be looking for the [slides for workshop 1](https://aecay.github.io/leeds-modeling-workshop/workshop1.html) or [for workshop 2](https://aecay.github.io/leeds-modeling-workshop/workshop2.html).